Non Sequitur by Wiley Miller for August 11, 2010

 25. Luc tout pres

-vieuxmec almost 14 years ago
+vieuxmec about 14 years ago

 All right, this reader will take Baslim’s text and quote it to the next ignorant, superstitious, flat-earth Christian who pretends to be spouting the “only truth”.
 Of course the basis is fear and ignorance.
 Titus Livius is noted as saying, “We fear things is proportion to our ignorance of them.”